pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

 ## Prerequisites

 Make sure you have the latest versions of Terminus and the Terminus Build Tools plugin installed.
-You may need to delete and re-install the Terminus Build Tools plugin to get the most recent version.
+You may want to run `terminus self:plugin:update pantheon-systems/terminus-build-tools-plugin` to ensure you have the most recent version.

 1. Install [Composer](/composer).
    - Verify your installation with `composer --version`: